-If you are a southern gal or guy at heart, then South Carolina might be the perfect place for you to attend college.
+If you are a Southerner at heart, then South Carolina might be the perfect place for you to attend college.
+There are dozens of amazing schools and programs….plus a beach view and barbecue?
+That’s a “sign me up” kind of combo!

 If your goal is to attend school in South Carolina and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.